A Biography of John Dee

-At Mortlake Dee accumulated, maintained, and systematically read and annotated one of the finest libraries in Elizabethan England over a twenty year period.
-Dee’s library, comprised both of manuscripts and printed texts, comprehended not only his mathematical and astronomical studies, but also his abiding interests in the allied subjects of alchemy, hermeticism, and medicine.
+At Mortlake Dee accumulated, maintained, and systematically read and annotated one of the finest libraries in Elizabethan England over a twenty-year period.
+Dee’s library, comprised both of manuscripts and printed texts, comprehended not only his mathematical and astronomical studies, but also his abiding interests in the allied subjects of alchemy, Hermeticism, and medicine.
 There he also cultivated his antiquarian fascination with the medieval history of Britain, from which sprang his idiosyncratic conception, both of his own family tree, and of a restored British Empire at once Arthurian and Utopian.
-Though he worked at length from the most active London practitioners of antiquarian investigation, Archbishop Matthew Parker and his interlocutors, Dee’s knowledge of languages, social relationships, and bibliographic acumen (doubtless encouraged by his association with Gessner) placed him on the cutting edge of an emerging field of scholarship.
+Dee’s antiquarian knowledge placed him on the cutting edge of an emerging field of scholarship.
 Although he is not known to have directly collaborated with the leading London and Oxbridge antiquaries, his library contained many of their works and his marginal notes reference their collections of manuscript material.

 Married by the mid-1560s and long supported (in apparent non-residency) by at least two ecclesiastical livings in Worcestershire and Lincolnshire, Dee was nonetheless often applying for further preferments to underwrite his expensive alchemical and book collecting enterprises.
 By 1570 perhaps Dee’s most famous publication appeared, his “Mathematical Preface” to the Billingsley translation of Euclid, an encomium by the Elizabethan mathematician to the infinite, but practical applications of geometry to all manner of pragmatic arts, including his peculiarly worded disciplines of “Anthropographe” (measuring symmetries within the “perfect body of man”) and “Trochelike” (calculating all forms of circular motion), et cetera.
 Numerous other learned tracts would appear under Dee’s name throughout his long and illustrious career.

 Dee’s profound interest in magic and divination—including his own possession of a famous black obsidian mirror (in fact an exotic Aztec artefact later owned as a curiosity by the collector Horace Walpole) and crystal ball—caused him to employ several mediums, most notably Edward Kelley.
 It was with Kelley that he undertook yet another extensive itinerary to the continent, particularly through his association, beginning in 1583, with the Polish prince Albrecht Łaski, palatine of Sieradż in Poland, who was greatly inclined to Dee’s alchemical knowledge.
 The occasion of this journey proved both propitious and disastrous.
 In anticipation of this departure, Dee planned for some 800 books to be taken with him in train, and occasioned a fine catalogue of his library to be made.
-But, in his absence, a substantial portion of the books he had left under the unfortunate stewardship of Dee’s brother-in-law, Nicholas Fromonds, were confiscated or carried off by his antagonists, some of whom tried to erase traces of his ownership while preserving his characteristic marginalia.
+During his long absence, a substantial portion of the books he had left under the unfortunate stewardship of his brother-in-law, Nicholas Fromonds, were confiscated or carried off by his antagonists, some of whom tried to erase traces of his ownership while preserving his characteristic marginalia.

 Dee, Kelley, and their families would pass a year or so in Krakow (to which they would also return) before heeding the call of their angelic “motions,” which compelled them to the court of the “wizard’ Emperor Rudolph II, who was deeply interested in alchemy and the occult.
 Banished in 1585, they removed to southern Bohemia, where Dee and Kelley adopted a familial commonality that extended to their wives.
 By 1589 Dee had parted company with Kelley and was back in England, succeeding in the recovery of some, but by no means all, of his purloined books (many of the latter account for the large trove of Dee ex-libris volumes now in the library of the Royal College of Physicians).